¡Viva la Cobra!

-¡Viva la Cobra! is the second studio album by Cobra Starship.
+¡Viva la Cobra! is the second studio album by American dance-rock band Cobra Starship.
 The album was released on October 23, 2007.
 It was produced by Fall Out Boy's Patrick Stump, whose vocals also feature throughout the album.
 The album peaked at No. 80 on Billboard 200.
-It has sold more than 40,000 copies to date.

 Background

 Cobra Starship was formed in 2005 after Midtown bassist Gabe Saporta took a trip to the deserts of Arizona.
 During this time, Saporta went on a "vision quest", spending time with Native American tribes and smoking peyote.
 He began to create his vision for a new band, a melodic style of music heavily influenced by synthpop and hip-hop.
 Upon returning home, Saporta rented a house in the Catskill Mountains and began writing what would become the band's debut album, While the City Sleeps, We Rule the Streets.
 He posted a parody response to Gwen Stefani's "Hollaback Girl" titled "Hollaback Boy" on Myspace.
 The song gained Saporta notoriety on the internet and he eventually signed to Fall Out Boy bassist Pete Wentz's label, Decaydance Records.

 Midtown's management company soon set Saporta up with an opportunity to record a song for the soundtrack to the 2006 Snakes on a Plane.
 Along with members of The Academy Is..., Gym Class Heroes, and The Sounds, Saporta recorded "Snakes on a Plane (Bring It)", which became a minor hit.
 During the recording of While the City Sleeps, We Rule the Streets, Saporta began recruiting new members to complete the group's lineup.
 He first enlisted drummer Nate Navarro, whom he met on tour while Navarro sold merchandise for fellow touring act Hidden In Plain View.
 After seeing Saporta in Entertainment Weekly, guitarist Ryland Blackinton and bassist Alex Suarez, who lived in the same apartment building as Midtown drummer Rob Hitt, emailed Saporta asking to join the group.
-The lineup was completed by keytarist Elisa Schwartz, who was later replaced by Victoria Asher in December 2006.
+Keytarist Elisa Schwartz was replaced by Victoria Asher in December 2006, after Saporta had had enough of Schwartz bringing random people onto the tour bus and hosting dance parties while playing Britney Spears music.
+Saporta also mentioned that Schwartz was suspected of stealing bassist Alex Suarez's iPod.

 Recording and production

 While on the 2007 Honda Civic Tour, the group began writing music together.
 The members recorded their individual parts on their laptops in the band's bus.
 By the time Cobra Starship entered the studio to work on a new album, much of the material was already written.
 The album was recorded in twenty days at Mission Sound Studios in Brooklyn, New York.
+It was produced by Patrick Stump of Fall Out Boy.